Automaat/roadOptimizer/readme.md

 # Road Optimizer

-application that helps you find people to share ride to work
+application that helps you find people to share ride to work.
+Application Created during PeKaton hackathon